isomerpages/moe-chijkc/_learning/Full Subject Based Banding.md

 *   Mixed form classes with the provision of a common curriculum; and
 *   Offering of Humanities subjects at a more demanding level from Secondary 2.

-#### Full SBB in CHIJ Katong Convent in 2023
+#### Full SBB in CHIJ Katong Convent

 **Mixed form classes with the provision of a common curriculum**

-Our school will implement mixed form classes starting from the Secondary **1 cohort of students entering our school in 2023**.
+Our school has implemented mixed form classes starting from the Secondary **1 cohort of students entering our school in 2023**.

-The 2023 cohort of Secondary 1 students will be grouped in mixed form classes, comprising students from different courses of study.
+The Secondary 1 students will be grouped in mixed form classes, comprising students from different courses of study.
 Mixed form classes present more opportunities for students to interact with other students taking different subject combinations, and with different strengths and interests.
 In their mixed form classes, students will take a set of subjects at a common level, amounting to about one-third of curriculum time.
 This would allow students in mixed form classes to spend curriculum time together in these subjects.

 These subjects are: